snehilsanyal/Kinematic-Analysis-Jacobian/README.md

-# Comparative Kinematic Analysis of 6 DOF Anthropomorphic Robotic Manipulators Based on the Jacobian Matrix Approach
+# Kinematic Analysis of 6 DOF Anthropomorphic Robotic Manipulators Based on the Jacobian Matrix Approach

 This is the official repository for the paper:
 **Comparative Kinematic Analysis of 6 DOF Anthropomorphic Robotic Manipulators Based on the Jacobian Matrix Approach**.